 The .net framework does provide support for

 On occasion during the course of the day, we may wan to flush the cache and reload it.
-This occurs as we are deploying our application to production multiple times a day.
-Our Build scripts are configured to call an API end point to clear specific or all Domain Entity Caches.
+This may need occur during the deployment process of the application to production.
+Your Build or deployment scripts may be configured to call an API end point to clear specific or all Domain Reference Entity Caches.

-The issue is that we do require flexibility to flush all entities without the need to pass in a managed list of items and just ask the application itself to determine the list of entities that require flushing.
-It is entirely possible that new entities may have been added during the course of development or even in the previous deployment.
+There may be a requirement to build in flexibility to flush all entities without the need to pass in a managed list of items and just ask the application itself to determine the list of entities that require flushing.
+It is entirely possible that new entities may have been added during the course of development or even in the previous deployment, so creating a managed list will be difficult.
+So there may be need to create a list dynamically using reflection to to scan the binaries to get all references of classes which implement specific interface.

 Power of reflection